vedantnib/vedantnib/README.md

 ### Hello, folks! 👋

 - I am Vedant Nibandhe.
 I am a Software Engineer currently pursuing Master's in Computer Science at the University of Texas at Dallas.
+- I am proficient in Fullstack Development, Machine Learning and Natural Language Processing fields.
+So, if you are looking to hire a fulltime guy or a freelancer, do reach out at vnibandhe@gmail.com.
 <!--
 **vedantnib/vedantnib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.